fefcaceres/Javascript-Code-Conventions/README.md

-# Jam3 JavaScript Style Guide
+# WatsonDG JavaScript Style Guide

-*Make It Happen and Don't Fuck It Up*
+(Forked from Jam3 (itself forked from Airbnb's conventions)) *In case of doubt, look at the code*

 ## Table of Contents